 Tutoring is not a substitute for attending class; however, tutoring can strengthen a student’s understanding of the course material.
-The purpose of tutoring is to help students help themselves by improving their learning strategies, or to assist or guide them to the point at which they become an independent learner.
+The purpose of tutoring is to help students become independent learners by improving learning strategies.
 Students are encouraged to use University sponsored academic support services in addition to the ones provided by the Academic Resource Center.

 Academic Department Support Services

-The Writing Center (http://writingcenter.georgetown.edu) serves both undergraduateand graduate students, offering hours during the fall, spring and summer sessions.
+The Writing Center serves both undergraduate and graduate students, offering hours during the fall, spring and summer sessions.
 Whether it is an essay for an English or history course, students can consult with a trained tutor to get guidance and feedback on drafts of their papers.
 According to the Writing Center’s mission, a writing consultant “will assist you at any stage of your writing process, from initial brainstorming to final revisions.
 Tutors will help you improve your own critical thinking, revision, and editing skills.
 We won’t proofread your paper for you.”
-In short, Writing Center is to give students the tools and strategies to become confident in their writing skills.
+In short, the Writing Center provides students the tools and strategies to become confident in their writing skills.

 Academic Support Services Offered by Professors